Ijeoma1179/Data_science_capstone_project/README.md

 ## Project Objectives
 **Part one:**##:
 Sales Analysis with SQl and Power BI

-T•	To Identify artists with the highest sales and analyze their sales trends over time.
+•	To Identify artists with the highest sales and analyze their sales trends over time.

 •	To  Segment customers based on purchase behavior and identify key characteristics of high-value customers.

 •	To determine the most popular music genres and analyze the change in genre popularity over different periods.

 •	To analyze monthly and yearly sales trends, including seasonal effects and significant sales events.

 •	To calculate the lifetime value of customers based on their purchase history and provide recommendations for improving customer retention.

 •	To perform association rule mining to find common combinations of tracks or albums purchased together.

 ## Power BI Visuals :

 You can download and open the full interactive dashboard here: